-St. Patrick's Day is perfect way to celebrate family's lucky baby #7
+Luck of the Irish!
+7 sweet St. Patrick's Day pregnancy announcements

 Last says Matthew hasn't given up hope on a baby brother.

-"After 5 sisters, Matthew is hoping the luck of the Irish is on his side and a little brother will be waiting for him at the end of the rainbow," said Last.
+"After five sisters, Matthew is hoping the luck of the Irish is on his side and a little brother will be waiting for him at the end of the rainbow," said Last.

 The Lasts aren't the only ones using St. Patrick's Day as a way to celebrate new additions.
 Here are some more families on social media who are feeling lucky to have a new baby on the way as well.

-Note: Editor's note: This story was first published on March 16, 2017.
-A little leprechaun told us people might like to see it again.